tobiasbp/fusiondirectory-database-init/README.md

 If you are using Kubernetes, you can run this image as an [Init Container](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/) together with [osixia/docker-openldap](https://github.com/osixia/docker-openldap) when configuring an LDAP backend for FusionDirectory.

+[osixia/docker-openldap](https://github.com/osixia/docker-openldap) will fail if it can not remove the dirs holding your files to import.
+To remedy this, you have to configure the image so it will not delete the imported files: *LDAP_REMOVE_CONFIG_AFTER_SETUP = false*

+FIXME: What about copying the files in stead of mounting on start?

 # Configuration
 Configure the generated ldif file(s) by setting the following environment variables.